banner-bg

 Activities to promote one-to-one correspondence

-Counting jewels one-to-one activity
+Counting gems one-to-one activity

-• On the paper, write a number under each shape.
+• Write a number under each shape.

 Counting goldfish one-to-one activity

-With this game, you can also use Cheerios or similar types of snacks.
-As children learn to count beyond 6, add another dice and more numbers.
+• As children learn to count beyond 6, add another dice and more numbers.

 Popsicle sticks one-to-one activity